-Since going on the air on October 3, 1988, KSTXs flagship news magazines All Things Considered and Morning Edition.
-Opportunity for listener comments and questions on a wide range of subjects is offered during The Diane Rehm Show and TPR's local talk show The Source.
+Since it began service on October 3, 1988, KSTX has been the home of NPR's flagship news magazines "All Things Considered" and "Morning Edition."
 Foreign perspective on news-making events is offered in the overnight broadcast of the BBC World Service.
-Entertainment programs on weekends include such public radio favorites as A Prairie Home Companion, Car Talk and Wait Wait...
-Don't Tell Me.
-Over 120,000 people listen regularly to KSTX.
+Entertainment programs on weekends include such public radio favorites as "This American Life" and "Wait Wait...
+Don't Tell Me."

 What TPR Has Accomplished

 In 1988 San Antonio was the last large community in the country where listeners could not find the full range of public radio programming on their radios – a deficiency especially deplored by new residents who had become accustomed to listening to public radio in other places.
 There was no public radio service at all for listeners in the West Central Hill Country, Northeast Permian Basin, Del Rio or Gonzales prior to TPR establishing stations in those markets.

 Now the TPR service areas are among the best places in the world to listen to the best that public radio has to offer in presentation of great music, in-depth news, civil discourse about issues and educational entertainment.
 We are proud of this significant accomplishment.
 Our pride is heightened every day when listeners and supporters tell us our programs make a major difference in their lives.